-Management recommends that the Operations Committee approve, and forward to the Board of Commissioners for approval, the hiring of CBRE for on-call real estate brokerage services.
+The Committee recommends that the Board of Commissioners approve the hiring of CBRE for on-call real estate brokerage services.

 No BSD funds are anticipated to be used as part of this project - unless BSD engages the on-call broker to dispose of BSD property, and then BSD would pay a commission for those services in the amount of 6% of the transaction value of the lease or sale.